Andrew-Marked-One/Checkers_game/README.md

 - Lambdas
 - Data structures
 - Standard algorithms and containers
+- Debugging
 - Best practices

-The more I leaned, the more refactoring I needed to do.
-Since the first prototype to this version, I improved the speed by more than 50 time and, believe or not, improved readability.
-There's much more that can be done to improve the speed, but I think 10 moves is good enough, and I better move on to another project.
+The more I learned, the more refactoring I needed to do.
+Since the first prototype to this version, I improved the speed by more than 50 times and, believe it or not, improved readability.
+The fact that I was reinventing the wheel meant the design ended up more complex than it should be.
+There's much more that can be done to improve the speed, for example: hashing game states, getting rid of recursion and implementing while loops with stacks, redrawing elements on the window only when needed, and rendering in a separate thread to make it smoother.
+But I think 10 moves is good enough, and I better move on to another project because I've already spent too much time on refactoring.

 ### Controls
 - Mouse Left: Select cell